 #6 – Pie Chart

 We all know this chart in excel, in Power BI too, it works similarly.
 Power BI Pie Chart shows the portion of each category against the overall value.

 To create a Pie chart, select the “Pie Chart” and drag the required data in the Value field, as shown below.

 The below chart shows the “Buyer-wise” total unit’s data point in Pie Chart.

 By looking at this Pie Chart, we can identify that “Bruce Curran, Chris Monroe, and Richard Carr” are the buyers who bought a large number of units.

 #7 – Doughnut Chart

-Doughnut chart is the kind of pie chart but named as “Donut” because they look like “DOUGHNUT”.
-Pie Chart shows the full portion where the inner circle is fully occupied but Doughnut chart inner circle will not be occupied.
+Doughnut chart is a kind of pie chart but named as “Donut” because they look like “DOUGHNUT.”
+Pie Chart shows the full portion where the inner circle is fully occupied, but the Doughnut chart inner circle will not be occupied.

 Below two charts show the difference between the Pie Chart and Doughnut Chart.

 However, in the doughnut chart, we can play with the inner circle radius under the format section of the chart.